Graduate Students

 • Science Olympiad, Geologic Mapping exam preparation 2019, national competition grading 2021

-• Association for Women Geoscientists, 2007-present - Lone Star Chapter Scholarship Committee Chairperson 2013-2016, Brunton Award Committee Member 2014-2020, Brunton Award Committee Chairperson 2021-present
+• Association for Women Geoscientists, 2007-present - Lone Star Chapter Scholarship Committee Chairperson 2013-2016, Brunton Award Committee Member 2014-2020, Brunton Award Committee Chairperson 2021-2022

 • University of Kansas Geoscience Mentorship Program, 2010-2011 - Co-Founder, Sedimentology Section Head